 Note: Non-steroidal anti-inflammatory drugs (NSAIDs) i.e. Aspirin and Ibuprofen are not to be used by some sensitive asthmatics; people with stomach ulcers; liver or kidney disease; just about to have, or just have had, cardiac by-pass surgery.
 Alcohol should be avoided whilst taking NSAIDs.
-If you believe you fit one of these categories please use the pain control regimes listed in Table 2.
+If you believe you fit one of these categories please use the alternate option listed below.
 If you are unsure please consult your Doctor before taking any medication.